schlagelk/Mariachi/README.md

 The GitHub repo to scan for PRs matching your configured criteria - if using our Docker approach, this needs to be set to a variable named `GITHUB_REPOSITORY` (GitHub Actions will set this for you by default).

 ***4. Head Prefixes to Ignore (optional)***
 You can configure Mariachi to exclude PRs with head branches that begin with certain words.
-Add them as a comma separated string without spaces between each prefix (eg: `release,test`).
+Add them as a comma separated string without spaces between each prefix (eg: `release,test`) - if using our Docker approach, this can be set to a variable named `INPUT_EXCLUDE_HEADS`.

 ***5. PR Labels to Ignore (optional)***
 You can also configure Mariachi to exclude PRs with certain labels.
-Add them as a comma separated string without spaces in between each label (eg `skip-mariachi,do not review`).
+Add them as a comma separated string without spaces in between each label (eg `skip-mariachi,do not review`) - if using our Docker approach, this can be set to a variable named `INPUT_EXCLUDE_LABELS`.

 ***6. Minimum Reviews Required (optional)***
 The minimum number of reviews needed to have Mariachi notify Teams (default is 2).
-A review is either an approval or a request for changes, but not a comment review.
+A review is either an approval or a request for changes, but not a comment review - if using our Docker approach, this can be set to a variable named `INPUT_MIN_REVIEWS`.

 ### FAQs ###